 - Completes all required documentation thoroughly and in a timely manner prior to the end of each shift.
-If an emergency arises during shift and more documentation is required to be completed, it is expected that the Support Aides responsible for that documentation will remain on shift to complete the documentation before leaving FC premises.
+If an emergency arises during shift and more documentation is required to be completed, it is expected that the Aides responsible for that documentation will remain on shift to complete the documentation before leaving FC premises.

 - Report all incidents, unusual events and emergencies immediately to the supervisor on duty and in accordance with Mandatory Reporting laws and FC’s policies and procedures.

 - Assures that Activities of Daily Life Charts (ADL Charts) are utilized appropriately to document client care issues, ensuring that each treatment goal is charted on complete with the therapeutic interventions used by staff and progress made on each goal during the shift.
 These charts should highlight the client’s recovery through documenting on a variety of outlined goals.